inaimathi/cl-notebook/README.md

 ######## Back-end
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.
-- If there are no existing notebooks, we should write a default scratch book with some initial instructions
+- If there are no existing notebooks, we should write a default scratch book with some initial how-to instructions
-- Add flag to single out cells that have changed since last being successfully evaluated
-	- Such cells should be updated at load time rather than just re-evaluated
-	- Think a bit more about this.
-If the given cell randomly generates some content, it'll actually be changed on each load.
-	- Should we just *update* all cells at load time rather than just re-evaluating them?
-		- This implies fresh evaluations whenever a notebook is opened for viewing.
-I know how annoying that is.
-		- On the other hand, some cells do change their content on evaluation.
-Presumably, we **want** those being updated on each load.
-			- We could just check.
-That is, at load-time, re-evaluate each cell, if it succeeded see if its results have changed.
-If they have, update it.
-	- Maybe a button to evaluate all cells, and leave it to the user?
-		- Might be the right approach.
-This way we could do an in-order evaluation, or a timeline evaluation as needed.
 - We should go through history rather than just evaluating current cells in order (they may have initially been evaluated in a different order.
 Doing the general thing might be better all-round)
 - Build using buildapp?
 - Branching for notebooks